Randomness, Unsolicited Advice -

 Be it in city parks or rugged natural landscapes, these little guys and gals are enjoying a longer active season, better breeding and expanded range thanks to the planet being slightly warmer than it used to be.

 I've been lucky.
-Whilst still dealing with heavy physical Lyme symptoms 2 years after my initial bite, I appear to be free of infection and thus am hopeful that it will not end my life.
+Whilst still dealing with heavy physical symptoms 3 years after my initial bite, I appear to be free of infection and thus am hopeful that it will not end my life.

 But this email newsletter is not only a vehicle for me to offer myself therapy through writing - the idea is to offer value to you!
 So, here's the juice: